vackosar/vackosar.github.io/_posts/2020-06-19-openais-glow-flow-based-model-teardown.md

 {% include load_video.html %}

-Flow-based models are the odd machines in the corner of the neural network laboratory capable of calculating the exact log-likelihood for every sample.
+Flow-based (normalizing flow) models are the odd machines in the corner of the neural network laboratory capable of calculating the exact log-likelihood for every sample.
 Discover their arcane qualities on a representative example of [OpenAI's Glow](https://d4mucfpksywv.cloudfront.net/research-covers/glow/paper/glow.pdf) and its ability to [unveil secrets of visual illusions](https://arxiv.org/pdf/2005.08772v1.pdf).
 Note that you can create [interpretable latent representations also using disentangled representation training](/ml/manipulate-item-attributes-via-disentangled-representation).